Vahe1994/Vahe1994.github.io/index.md

 Alina Shutova*, Vladimir Malinovskii*, Vage Egiazarian*, Denis Kuznedelev, Denis Mazur, Nikita Surkov, Ivan Ermakov, Dan Alistarh
 [ICML 2025]
 <img src="images/cache_me_if_you_must.png"/>
-In this work, we aim to improve Key & Value compression by exploiting two observations: 1) the inherent dependencies between keys and values across different layers, and 2) high-compression mechanisms for internal network states.
 We propose AQUA-KV, an adaptive quantization for Key-Value caches that relies on compact adapters to exploit existing dependencies between Keys and Values, and aims to "optimally" compress the information that cannot be predicted.
 AQUA-KV significantly improves compression rates, while maintaining high accuracy on state-of-the-art LLM families.
 On Llama 3.2 LLMs, we achieve near-lossless inference at 2-2.5 bits per value with under relative error in perplexity and LongBench scores.
-AQUA-KV is one-shot, simple, and efficient: it can be calibrated on a single GPU within 1-6 hours, even for 70B models.

 ---